-From frying an egg to whipping up a quick and easy stir fry meal, frying pans truly are one of the greatest kitchen products out there.
-Read on to learn all the things you can do with a frying pan.
+Frying pans truly are one of the greatest kitchen products out there.
+Do more than just frying an egg.
+Learn all about frying pan uses and all the amazing things you can do with a pan.

 Fry Pans: don’t be fooled by the name—its potential spans far beyond just frying foods.
 No matter the time of day or the occasion you’re preparing for, a Fry Pan can be of service.

 Are you curious about how to get the most use out of it?

 Read on to learn about all the things you can do with a Fry Pan.

 Listen, we get it.
 There are so many different pots and pans in your kitchen; it’s hard to keep track of which one is which.
 Let’s break it down, shall we?

 A Fry Pan is a flat-bottomed pan, usually about eight to 12 inches in diameter, with low outward flaring sides and a long handle.
 Modern-day Fry Pans are usually made out of stainless steel or aluminum; however, other materials used in its construction can include cast iron or copper as well.

 When it comes to cooking, there are a few advantages and disadvantages to fry pans:

 - They’re lightweight, which makes them great for stirring and flipping the food that you’re cooking.

 - They hold heat longer than other pans.